-2. Qualifications of Candidate: Reflects the candidate's research experience, letters of reference and publications.
+- Qualifications of Candidate: Reflects the candidate's research experience and publications (CV), and letters of reference.

 Period of Support

-Fellowship awards at SKERI are limited to a maximum of two years duration except upon specific appeal to, and subsequent recommendation by, the Fellowship Committee with agreement from the SKERI Council.
+Fellowship awards at SKERI are limited to a maximum of two years duration except upon specific appeal to, and subsequent recommendation by, the Fellowship Committee with agreement from the Executive Director.

 The initial award is usually for 12 months.
 Subsequent periods of approved fellowship training and education are contingent on scientific progress, and efforts to apply for external funding, and availability of funds.
 Fellowships of shorter periods are considered on an equal footing with those for the full two years.